Security part 1 - Email sign-in

 Apple accounts are protected using two-factor authentication (2FA).
 This is required on all new accounts, and to use various Apple features.

 Apple have several help pages for security, and recovery.
-They are linked as references here:
+These are linked as references in my notes here: Avoid getting locked out of your Apple account or iCloud

 2. Gmail / Google account